qlik-oss/after-work.js/docs/node.md

 ```

 ## Tests not finishing correctly?

-This is a indicating that the tests isn't cleaning up after themselves, it's often a server still listening on a port or a setTimeout()/setIntervall().
+This is indicating that the tests aren’t cleaning up after themselves.
+This could be caused by a server still listening on a port or a setTimeout()/setInterval().

 It´s possible to force exit by adding the `--exit` options but this could hide flaws in the test, causing sequential test to give false positive or false negative results.